 Location: 2420 N Shiloh Rd, Garland, TX 75044

-Good to know: ball fields, lights, bleachers, restrooms, recreation center, aquatics, pickleball, trails, parking.
+Good to know: ball fields, lights, bleachers, restrooms, recreation center, aquatics.

 Parent tip: The recreation center is a Garland city facility — non-residents can purchase day passes.
 Check garlandtx.gov for pool hours and day-pass pricing before planning a post-game swim.